JonathanMoreno14/RubyonRails-CommandLine-Syntax/README.md

 **config/routes.rb**

-For example we will add contact to the routes file
+The example we will be using is contact.
+Add contact to the routes file

 ```ruby
 Rails.application.routes.draw do